fastly/next-compute-js/README.md

 ```

 The program examines the version of Next.js used by your app, and adds the appropriate runtime library to the
-Compute@Edge application, or displays an error message if you are running an unsupported version of Next.js.
+Compute application, or displays an error message if you are running an unsupported version of Next.js.

 ### Configuration

 In addition to any configuration that applies to your Next.js application in terms of `next.config.js`, you may need to
-configure the following aspects of your Compute@Edge application.
+configure the following aspects of your Compute application.

 #### Backends